Practicing gratitude not only helps you cherish the good that has passed but also puts you in a better position to experience more good in the future.

 - Have patience and cultivate contentment

-Summary of gratitude
+Summary of practicing gratitude

 Gratitude, like other positive feelings, has many proven psychological, physical, and social benefits.
 But if you just go through the motion without understanding how this emotion actually works, you’ll miss out on these benefits.